ostis-ai/ostis-ps-lib/README.md

 ## Further Reading

-For more information about the OSTIS problem-solver components and the ostis-ps-lib project, refer to the following resources:
+For more information about the ostis-ps-lib project, refer to the following resources:

 - [ostis-ps-lib GitHub repository](https://github.com/ostis-ai/ostis-ps-lib);
 - [ostis-ai GitHub organization](https://github.com/ostis-ai);